Mathematical Game Theory: A New Approach: Mathematical modelling

 Why is that so?
 An answer to this question is difficult if not impossible.
 There is a wide-spread belief that \emph{mathematics is the language of the universe}\footnote{\textsc{Galileo Galilei} (1564-1642)}.
 So everything can supposedly be captured by mathematics and all mathematical de\-ductions reveal facts about the real world.
 I do not know whether this is true.
 But even if it were, one would have to be careful with real-world interpretations of mathe\-matics, nonetheless.
 A simple example may illustrate the difficulty:

-While apples on a tree are counted by natural numbers $n$, it is not true that, \emph{for every natural number $n$}, there exists a tree with $n$ apples.
-In other words, when we use the set of nonnegative integers to describe the number of apples, our mathematical model will comprise mathematical objects that have no real counterparts.
+While apples on a tree are counted in terms of natural numbers, it would certainly be erroneous to conclude: \emph{for every natural number $n$, there exists a tree with $n$ apples}.
+In other words, when we use the set of nonnegative integers to describe the number of apples on a tree, our mathematical model will comprise mathematical objects that have no real counterparts.

 Theoretically, one could try to get out of the apple dilemma by restricting the mathe\-matical model to those numbers $n$ that are realized by apple trees.
-But such a restricted model would be of no practical use as the set of such apple numbers $n$ is not explicitly known.
+But such a restricted model would be of no practical use as neither the set of such apple numbers $n$ nor its specific algebraic structure is explicitly known.
+Indeed, while the sum $m+n$ of two natural numbers $m$ and $n$ is a natural number, it is not clear whether the existence of two apple trees with $m$ resp. $n$ apples guarantees the existence of an apple tree with $m+n$ apples.

 In general, a mathematical model of a real-world situation is, alas, not necessarily guaranteed to be absolutely comprehensive.
 Mathematical con\-clusions are possibly only theoretical and may suggest objects and situations which do not exist in reality.
-One always has to double check real-world interpretations of mathe\-matical deductions and ask whether an interpretation is ''reasonable'' in the sense that it is commensurate with one's own personal experience.
+One always has to double-check real-world interpretations of mathe\-matical deductions and ask whether an interpretation is ''reasonable'' in the sense that it is commensurate with one's own personal experience.

-In the analysis of a game theoretic situation, for example, one may want to take the psychology of individual players into account.
-A mathematical model of psychological behavior, however, is typically based on assumptions whose accuracy is often not clear.
-Consequently, mathematically established results within such a model must be interpreted with care, of course.
+In the analysis of a game-theoretic situation, for example, one may want to take the psychology of individual players into account.
+A mathematical model of psychological behavior, however, is typically based on assumptions whose accuracy is unclear.
+Consequently, mathematically established results within such models must be interpreted with care, of course.

-Moreover, similar to physical systems with a large number of particles (like mole\-cules {\it etc.}), game theoretic systems with many agents (\emph{e.g.}, traffic systems and economies) are too complex to analyze by following each of the many agents individually.
+Moreover, similar to physical systems with a large number of particles (like mole\-cules {\it etc.}), game-theoretic systems with many agents (\emph{e.g.}, traffic systems and economies) are too complex to analyze by following each of the many agents individually.
 Hence a practical approach will have to concentrate on ''group behavior'' and consider statistical parameters that average over individual numerical attributes.